Warzone2053/The_Dominion_Covenant/model_legislation/Foundations of the Criminal Law Act.md

 (4) **Limitation on Liability (Legitimate Commerce).** A person does **not** commit an offence under subsection (2) by reason only of making available a device or computer program that has a legitimate, widespread commercial or research purpose.

 ---

+### PART IX: OFFENCES AGAINST PUBLIC MORALITY

+**Section 34: Obscenity**

+(1) Every one is guilty of an indictable offence and liable to imprisonment for a term not exceeding two years who, for a commercial purpose, makes, publishes, distributes, or possesses for the purpose of distribution any material that is obscene.

+(2) For the purposes of this Act, material is **obscene** if it meets the definition established in **Article 4, Section 2(c) of the Core Immutable Principles**, being the commercial production or distribution of hard-core pornography.

+(3) In determining whether material constitutes hard-core pornography that lacks serious literary, artistic, political, or scientific value, the court or jury shall consider the work as a whole and shall have regard to the following non-exhaustive list of factors:
+    (a) **The degree of explicitness:** The clarity, detail, and focus of the depiction of sexual acts.
+    (b) **Thematic focus:** Whether the dominant theme of the work is the exploration of plot, character, and ideas, or the mechanical, prolonged, and graphic depiction of the sexual act itself.
+    (c) **Presence of Degradation or Dehumanization:** Whether the material depicts sexual acts involving violence, cruelty, or non-consensual conduct not essential to a legitimate plot, or in a manner that reduces human beings to mere instruments for sexual gratification.
+    (d) **Artistic or Scientific Intent:** The degree to which the work demonstrates a genuine and serious attempt at artistic expression, political commentary, or scientific study.

+(4) **Absolute Prohibition on Extreme Content:** Notwithstanding any other provision, any pictorial depiction of the following is deemed to be hard-core pornography that lacks serious value and is absolutely prohibited:
+    (a) A sexual act committed with a person who is, or who is depicted as being, under the age of eighteen years.
+    (b) A sexual act that involves actual, non-simulated grievous bodily harm, torture, or the death of a participant.

+(5) For the purposes of this section, an act is done for a **"commercial purpose"** if it is for the purpose of financial gain, including but not limited to direct sale, the offering of paid subscriptions, or the generation of advertising revenue in connection with the material.

+---

+**Section 35: Unlawful Distribution of Intimate Images**

+(1) Every one is guilty of an indictable offence and liable to imprisonment for a term not exceeding five years who knowingly publishes or distributes an intimate image of a person:
+    (a) knowing that the person depicted in the image did not consent to the distribution; and (b) where the person depicted is identifiable and had a reasonable expectation of privacy at the time the image was created.

+(2) For the purposes of this section, an **"intimate image"** is a visual recording or photograph in which a person is nude, partially nude, or is engaged in an explicit sexual act.

+(3) It is not a defence that the person depicted consented to the initial creation of the intimate image.
+The consent to distribution must be separate and specific.

+---

+**Section 36: Unlawful Public Dissemination of Pornographic Material**

+(1) Every one is guilty of an indictable offence and liable to imprisonment for a term not exceeding two years who knowingly makes pornographic material **publicly available**.

+(2) For the purposes of this section, **"pornographic material"** is any pictorial or textual material whose dominant characteristic is the explicit depiction of sexual acts.

+(3) For the purposes of this section, material is made **"publicly available"** when it is placed in the public domain or is made accessible to the general public or to an unrestricted group of persons.
+This includes, but is not limited to, posting on a public website, an open-access data server, or a social media platform without privacy restrictions.

+(4) **Limitation for Private Communication.** This section shall not be construed to criminalize the private, non-commercial sharing or transmission of pornographic material between consenting adults.

+---
 ---
 ###### Copyright © 2025 Jadon.M.Banninga.
 All Rights Reserved.